ArthurSonzogni/chromiumos-platform2/biod/study/README.md

 1. Run `python-venv-setup.sh`, as mentioned above.
-2. Run `. sourceme.bash` from any terminal that you will be developing with, to active the Python3 virtual environment.
+2. Run `. sourceme.bash` from any terminal that you will be developing with, to activate the Python3 virtual environment.
 This will need to be rerun in every new terminal/shell.